wdu999/artify/README.md

 # artify

-scale and center an art picture as wallpaper
+Convert an art image to a computer wallpaper

 ![](Snip20220520_8.jpg)